Amishmaqbool/Amishmaqbool/README.md

 ## 🚀 About Me

-With over a decade of industry experience, I’ve worn many hats: Founder, CTO, Engineering Manager, Fullstack Engineer, Software Engineer, Product Owner, Consultant, and Frontend Engineer.
+With over a decade of industry experience, I’ve worn many hats: Founder, CTO, Engineering Manager, Fullstack Engineer, Software Engineer, Product Owner, IT & Software Consultant, and Frontend Engineer.
 As a leader and hands-on technologist, I empower startups, enterprises, and agencies to build scalable, innovative, and profitable digital products.
 My passion: rapid prototyping, world-class UI/UX, and cloud-native solutions that turn ideas into impact.

 ---